qorix-group/score/docs/platform_management_plan/quality_management.rst

 - by attending the project's ASPICE 4.0 SW management and development training.

-Additionally, the project repository shall be organized in a way that independent roles (to the technical solution) have to approve any pull request before it's merged.
-The persons who are able to approve need to be qualified according to the roles description :need:`PROCESS_rl__quality_manager`.

 The successful checking of the committers' skills and the independent roles is ensured by the :need:`PROCESS_rl__project_lead` and :need:`PROCESS_rl__quality_manager` who record/check this in the role assignment document.